All Episodes

 It's going to be forced on you.

-The reason this matter, gay marriage, the reason homosexual marriage is before the Supreme Court is before because the people of California voted no.
+The reason this matter, gay marriage, the reason homosexual marriage is before the Supreme Court is because the people of California voted no.

-Proposition eight, they voted no.
+Proposition 8, they voted no.

-The courts, obviously run by the left have said otherwise.
+The courts, obviously run by the left, have said otherwise.

 The other issue before the court is the Defense of Marriage Act.